jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 1. First deliverables:

-Create a regression test designed to ensure that changes to your existing program development environment (e.g., makefile) or code does not adversely affect the existing features of the simulation that have already been implemented (that is, your code still works as it was working before -- unless you intentionally altered it and expected new results).
-Fix the unit tests from the first iteration based upon the feedback you received.
-Further details can be found in the section Deliverables and Submission Process.
+Create a regression test designed to ensure that changes to your existing program development environment (e.g., makefile) or code does not adversely affect the existing features of the simulation that have already been implemented (that is, your code still works as it was working before -- unless you intentionally altered it and expected new results). ~~  Further details can be found in the section Deliverables and Submission Process.

 2. Final deliverables: